 For example

-Ash didn’t withdraw from their course by the census date, and as a result was charged tuition fees for the units of study which they deferred to a HECS-HELP loan.
+Ash didn’t withdraw from their course by the census date, and as a result they were charged tuition fees for the units of study which they deferred to a HECS-HELP loan.

 Ash had enrolled in 4 Semester 1 subjects, each with a $2,040 student contribution amount.